4mbilal/Android_Sensors_Simulink_UDP/README.md

 In Android Studio, generate apk for offline install if needed.
 The modified Android Studio project is in the zip file.

+Run "Android_Sensors_UDP_ReadTest.m" in Matlab on the same WiFi network as Android device to receive the data in real-time.

 ![alt text](https://github.com/4mbilal/Android_Sensors_Simulink_UDP/blob/main/rt_graph.jpg)